A man and woman carry boxes and a plant moving items.

 3. You may be able to improve your credit score by having rent payments reported to the credit bureaus or using your credit card to pay rent.

-Housing costs are considered markers of the country’s financial well-being.
 Our homes are the centers of our lives and, often, our budgets.
-According to the most recent United States Census data, around 35% of households in the country rent apartment units or houses.
-Therefore, the average rent cost where you live could impact your other financial decisions, from applying for credit cards to choosing a career.
+What you pay is so important that housing costs are used as markers of the country’s financial well-being.
+According to the most recent United States Census data, almost 35% of households in the country rent apartment units or houses.
+It stands to reason then, the average rent cost where you live could impact your other financial decisions, from applying for credit cards to choosing a career.

 Average apartment rent in the United States

-The United States Census Bureau found that from 2018 to 2022, the median gross rent was $1,268 across American households.
-That means half of all the rent amounts the Census collected were less than $1,268, and half were more.
+The United States Census Bureau found that in 2023, the median gross rent was $1,406 across American households.
+A median means half of all the rent amounts the Census collected were less than $1,406, and half were more.

 Rent costs vary across different types of units, from one-bedroom apartments to single-family homes.
 Outliers, like expensive luxury apartments and affordable housing complexes, may skew average rent numbers.
 To adjust, the Census measures median gross rent instead because extremes have a minimal impact on medians.

-Some renters have to pay for water, gas, electricity, and/or sewage expenses on top of their monthly rent.
+Some renters also need to pay for water, gas, electricity, and/or sewage expenses on top of their monthly rent.
 Gross rent includes monthly utility costs if renters are responsible for covering them.

-Census data from the U.S. Census Bureau shows that many renters have had to stretch their budgets to cover rent increases over the last few years.
-From 2019 to 2021, the percentage of renters considered cost-burdened increased from about 46% to 49%, a difference of around a million households, according to the Census Bureau.
-People with the lowest incomes have been hit hardest, but households at all income levels have felt the strain.
-The U.S. Department of Housing and Urban Development considers a person “cost burdened” if rent takes up over 30% of their income.
+Census data from the U.S. Census Bureau shows that many renters needed to stretch their budgets to cover rent increases over the last few years.
+There’s even a name for this: cost burdened.
+The U.S. Department of Housing and Urban Development considers a person cost burdened if rent takes up over 30% of their income.

 It’s no secret that rents vary significantly across states, cities, and even neighborhoods.
 Renting in a metro area typically comes at a high cost due to the high demand for housing.
 A renter in a more rural, less densely populated area usually pays less per month.
 The United States Census offers a map of median gross rents across the country, which offers detailed insight into regional rent differences.
 Some highlights include the following (amounts were sourced January 9, 2024):